Rate My Teams: FPL and Fantrax EPL GW-6

-With the midweek European tournaments now behind us, we’re just a day away from EPL gameweek six.
+With the midweek European tournaments now behind us, we’re just a day away from EPL GW-6.
 If you’re contemplating your fantasy moves, then have a look at mine.
-My plans might give you ideas, and your feedback might improve my squads!
+My plans might give you ideas, and your feedback might improve mine!

 Fantrax NMA-11